DigitalHumanitiesCraft/crown/README.md

 The Museum System (TMS), developed by Gallery Systems and built on an open architecture database using Microsoft SQL Server, is a web-based collections management system designed for museums, galleries and cultural institutions.
 It supports the management of collections.

-The following table summarises the content and purpose of each Excel file associated with the CROWN project and as a data export from TMS, outlining the structured approach to managing and documenting various aspects of the objects under study.
+The following table summarises the content and purpose of each Excel file associated with the CROWN project and as a data export from TMS.

 |File Name|Primary Focus|Key Fields|Description|
 |---|---|---|---|